Bryan Mahon: Military career

-During the First World War he commanded the 2nd (Sialkot) Cavalry Brigade and the 10th (Irish) Division during the Gallipoli Campaign.
-The 10th Division landed at Suvla Bay on the night of 6–7 August 1915.
-In September he moved with the Division to be head of the British Salonika Army to support Serbia at the onset of the Macedonian campaign.
-In 1916 General Mahon took up command of the Western Frontier Force in the Egyptian Expeditionary Force.
+In September he moved with the division to be head of the British Salonika Army to support Serbia at the onset of the Macedonian campaign.
+In 1916, after relinquishing command of the Army to Lieutenant-General George Milne, Mahon took up command of the Western Frontier Force in the Egyptian Expeditionary Force.

-He was then appointed as the Commander-in-Chief, Ireland, in 1916 in the lead up to the Anglo-Irish War.
-He retired from the British Army at the end of August 1921.
+He was then appointed as the Commander-in-Chief, Ireland, in November 1916 in the lead up to the Irish War of Independence.

+He retired from the British Army at the end of August 1921, after having been promoted to the rank of full general the month before.